NZ's history of low corruption no longer a given

 But why say this when there have been stories recently involving public officials and business people allegedly being associated with corruption offences?

 Well, these reports making it into the main media highlight the fact that corruption in New Zealand is rare.
 We don't hear much about it in the news – not because it's not reported but because it barely exists.
 So, when there are allegations of corruption of any kind, there's keen interest.

 Our public sector is not perfect, but because we have in place stringent procedures we can identify and expose corrupt practices, and people, early on.

 The way we have designed public policy and the way in which public officials are hired, trained, monitored and held accountable means that any hint of corruption can be isolated and stopped in its tracks.

 For example, take how easy it is to do business here.
 We've just been ranked as the world's best place for business by The World Bank.
-In its recently released '2017 Doing Business' report it puts New Zealand in the top spot, ahead of Singapore and Australia, because starting up a business here has far fewer procedures than other countries and the takes only one day.
+In its recently released '2017 Doing Business' report it puts New Zealand in the top spot, ahead of Singapore and Australia, because starting up a business here has far fewer procedures than other countries and the process takes only one day.